Existence of Richardson elements in seaweed Lie algebras of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$: Introduction

 \begin{theorem} Let $\g$ be a Lie algebra of type $\mathbb{B}$, $\mathbb{C}$ or $\mathbb{D}$.
 Then any seaweed Lie algebra in $\g$ has a Richardson element. \end{theorem}

-We should mention that the method of proving the theorem is different from Richardson's [14].
-Although the fact that the parabolic group is the normaliser of the nilpotent radical plays a crucial role in Richardson's proof, it is not a necessary condition.
-Evidently, abelian seaweeds have Richardson elements, but the corresponding seaweed groups are often not normalisers of the nilpotent radicals.
-Also, Br\"ustle-Hille-Ringel-R\"ohrle's [4] constructive proof of Richardson Theorem does not use this fact.
-For seaweed Lie algebras of type A, Jensen-Su-Yu [9] adapted the quiver approach in [4] and proved constructively the existence of Richardson elements.
-See Example 3.5 for an explicit construction in type A. The key ingredient of the quiver approach is the interplay between Lie algebras and quiver representation theory.
-For instance, endomorphism rings of representations that give us Richardson elements in seaweeds of type A correspond to stabilisers of the Richardson elements.
-In this paper we exclusively analyse properties of the endomorphisms at vertices in the quiver and apply these properties to prove the main theorem.
+A natural approach to answer Question \ref{question} would be to adapt Richardson's proof for the case of parabolic algebras.
+However, the fact that the corresponding parabolic group is the normaliser of the nilpotent radical plays an important role in Richardson's proof, but fails for seaweed Lie algebras.
+At this point, we emphasise the advantages of techniques from quiver representation theory, which do not require this fact, as can be seen in Br\"{u}stle, Hille, Ringel and R\"{o}hrle's construction for parabolic algebras \cite{BHRR} and our construction for seaweeds \cite{JSY}.
+The key ingredient of the categorical approach is the interplay between Lie algebras and quiver representation theory.
+For instance, seaweed Lie algebras of type $\mathbb{A}$ are endomorphism algebras of projective representation of a quiver of type $\mathbb{A}$.
+Further, endomorphism algebras of representations that give us Richardson elements in seaweeds of type $\mathbb{A}$ correspond to stabilisers of the Richardson elements.
+In this paper we exclusively analyse local properties of endomorphisms at a vertex of the quiver and apply these properties to prove the main theorem.

-As a consequence of Theorem \ref{main0}, Richardson elements exist for any seaweed Lie algebra of classical type.
-It is possible to show (using GAP) that Richardson elements exist in all exceptional types except $\mathbb{E}_8$ (see \cite{JSY}).
-We provide more detail on the counterexample at the end of this paper, including the GAP source code.
-At the moment, there is no conceptual explanation as to why $\mathbb{E}_{8}$ is different.
-Also, no categorical realisation of Richardson elements similar to \cite{BHRR} and \cite{JSY} in type $\mathbb{A}$ is known in the other classical types.
-See however \cite{erdmann} for partial results in the parabolic case.
+As a consequence of Theorem \ref{main0} and the results in \cite{JSY}, Richardson elements exist for all seaweed Lie algebras of finite type but $\mathbb{E}_8$.